enricobottazzi/zk-fhe/README.md

 **Proof Generation**

-`LOOKUP_BITS=8 cargo run --example bfv -- --name bfv -k 9  --input bfv.in prove`
+`cargo run --example bfv -- --name bfv -k 9  --input bfv.in prove`

 This creates a SNARK proof, stored as a binary file `data/bfv.snark`, using the inputs read (by default) from `data/halbfvo2_lib.in``.
 You can specify a different input file with the option `--input filename.in`, which would look for a file at `data/filename.in``.